-GG Wang’s version, here, a “BSC in an IP” if you will, rids the home cook of any worry of a cooked-through, but not over-cooked whole bird.
-But let’s not forget The Sauce: GG’s version is heavily spiced, rich with both light and dark soy, and slicked with the goodness that comes with cooking with not only one whole animal, but *two* (what a signature add!).
-And if reading about plopping a whole raw chicken into an IP is as saucy to you as it is to me, just wait until you try it yourself. —Coral Lee
+GG Wang’s version, here, a “BSC in an IP” if you will, rids the home cook of any worry of an overcooked bird.
+But let’s not forget The Sauce: GG’s version is heavily spiced, rich with both light and dark soy, and slicked with the goodness that comes with cooking a whole chicken with bacon (what a signature add!). —Coral Lee

 1 hour 30 minutes

-dried shiitake mushrooms, soaked in room temperature water for at least 1 hou
+dried shiitake mushrooms, rehydrated in room temperature water for at least 1 hour

 In a small, dry pan set over medium-low heat, toast the star anise, bay leaf, cinnamon stick, and peppercorns until fragrant, about 3 minutes.
 Set aside.

-Set the Instant Pot to “Saute” mode.
-Add the oil and sugar to the insert of the pot, and cook, stirring occasionally, until caramelized, 7-10 minutes.
-Add ginger, galangal, if using, garlic, shallots, and scallions, peppers, and fermented black bean sauce, if using.
-Cook until the aromatics have softened, and are starting to caramelize, another 5-7 minutes.
+Set the Instant Pot to “Sauté” mode.
+Add the oil and sugar to the insert of the pot and cook, stirring occasionally, until caramelized, 7 to 10 minutes.
+Add ginger, garlic, shallots, scallions, peppers, and fermented black bean sauce (if using).
+Cook until the aromatics have softened, and are starting to caramelize, another 5 to 7 minutes.

 While the chicken is resting, use a slotted spoon to strain out and discard the rest of the solids.
-Set the Instant Pot to “Saute”, and reduce the liquid until slightly thickened, about 7-10 minutes.
+Set the Instant Pot to “Sauté,” and reduce the liquid until slightly thickened, about 7 to 10 minutes.
 Stir in vinegar and half of the sesame oil, then transfer sauce to a gravy bowl for serving.